Robust 3DGS-based SLAM via Adaptive Kernel Smoothing: Introduction

-To realize this vision while remaining compatible with existing 3DGS frameworks, we propose Corrective Blurry KNN (CB-KNN), a novel and practical approach for adaptive kernel smoothing.
-We recognize that while a complete redesign of the rasterization pipeline would be ideal, it is both complex and lacks the flexibility needed for real-world applications with evolving technology and mobile computing constraints\cite{applications-of-Robust}.
-Instead, our CB-KNN method acts as a dynamic correction mechanism that can be seamlessly integrated into existing pipelines.
-Its core idea is to introduce a local neighborhood-based smoothing term when calculating each pixel's value.
-Specifically, for a given pixel, the rasterizer identifies the K-nearest neighboring Gaussians and applies an on-the-fly adjustment to their parameters\cite{online-photometric,applications-of-Robust}.
-This adjustment involves correcting their locations by subtly shifting them towards their collective centroid, effectively creating a more cohesive overlap in the 2D image plane and filling in gaps caused by parameter errors\cite{large-scale-photometri-bundle-adjustment}.
-Concurrently, we correct their RGB values by computing a weighted average, which prevents individual outlier Gaussians from introducing color noise and improves the overall noise resistance of the rendered image\cite{kerbl20233d}.
+To achieve adaptive kernel smoothing while remaining compatible with existing 3DGS frameworks, we propose Corrective Blurry KNN (CB-KNN)—a practical, plug-and-play correction mechanism.
+Unlike a complex and rigid full redesign of the rasterization pipeline\cite{applications-of-Robust}, CB-KNN seamlessly integrates into existing workflows by introducing a local neighborhood-based smoothing term during pixel rendering.
+Specifically, for each pixel, the rasterizer identifies the K-nearest neighboring Gaussians and dynamically adjusts their parameters\cite{online-photometric,applications-of-Robust}: first, it shifts their locations toward their collective centroid to enhance 2D overlap and fill structural gaps\cite{large-scale-photometri}; second, it computes a locally adaptive weighted average of their RGB values to suppress the outlier-induced color noise and improve rendering robustness\cite{3dgs}.

-It is crucial to emphasize that these corrections are transient and do not permanently alter the underlying 3DGS map parameters\cite{kerbl20233d}.
-This temporary smoothing acts as a form of regularization, enabling us to enhance pose tracking robustness without compromising the integrity of the scene representation\cite{MonoGS,Gs-slam}.
-Furthermore, to address the high computational cost of large-scale SLAM, our CB-KNN method is strategically applied only to keyframes during the mapping stage\cite{plenoctrees}.
-As keyframes are fundamental to map construction and pose accuracy\cite{rpbg}, ensuring a robust and stable rendering from these critical views provides a strong foundation for all subsequent tracking\cite{physically-Based}.
-This selective application allows our approach to achieve outstanding tracking accuracy and robustness while remaining computationally feasible for real-world mobile scenarios.
+Crucially, these corrections are transient and preserve the underlying 3DGS parameters\cite{3dgs,42,44,51}.
+This temporary regularization enhances pose tracking robustness without compromising scene integrity\cite{MonoGS,Gs-slam}.
+To mitigate the computational overhead of large-scale SLAM, CB-KNN is applied exclusively to keyframes during mapping\cite{plenoctrees}.
+Since keyframes anchor map quality and pose accuracy\cite{rpbg}, stabilizing their rendering provides a robust foundation for subsequent tracking\cite{physically-Based}—achieving superior accuracy while remaining computationally viable for mobile scenarios.

 The key contributions of this work are as follows:

 \begin{enumerate}

 \item We introduce a novel perspective for 3DGS-based SLAM, shifting the focus from maximizing visual fidelity to ensuring the robustness of pose estimation.